mennawalaa/would-you-rather/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.
 For details, check out [CONTRIBUTING.md](https://github.com/udacity/reactnd-project-would-you-rather-starter/blob/master/CONTRIBUTING.md).

+## installation steps

+1.  (npm install )to install the dependencies of the project.
+2.  (npm start) to launch the project.

 ## solution steps

 using redux and react